Zaneo/LittleMan/README.md

 Currently exists in four parts.

-LittleManCore - The library from which everything is run.
+LittleManCollection - The library from which everything is run.

-LittleManCompiler - Shell code for a commandline based assembler/compiler using LittleManCore.
+LittleManCompiler - Shell code for a commandline based assembler/compiler using LittleManCollection.

-LittleManComputer - Shell code for a commandline based virtual machine using LittleManCore.
+LittleManComputer - Shell code for a commandline based virtual machine using LittleManCollection.

 LittleManIDE - Begining of a simple IDE with code debugging.